MattGaarder/moovie-project/matt-notes/notes.md

 20. Make it so that clicking on the elements from the watch list or seen list gets their info back up on discover div.
 DONE

 21. Make an info button so rather than clicking on the element to show information you need to click on a button.
+DONE

 22. Make is so that clicking on a non-active discover div, generates the player in the div.
 DONE